• Reading time:25 mins read

 Pros:

-• The CentricDrive mid-body focus control allows to use it even with gloves;
+• The CentricDrive mid-body focus control allows one to use it even with gloves;

 • Water – and fog proof;